CORRECTED-FACTBOX-Russian oil output hits post-Soviet monthly record high

 * Ras Lanuf, Es Sider badly damaged in previous fighting (Updates with LNA saying it has retaken ports.
 Add air strikes, other details)

-Nov 2 A production ramp-up at Gazprom Neft and Surgutneftegaz brought Russia's oil output, the world's largest, to a new post-Soviet record high of 10.59 million barrels per day (bpd) in October, Energy Ministry data showed on Saturday.
+Dec 2 Increased production at Rosneft and foreign-led projects sent overall Russian oil output, the world's largest, to a new post-Soviet record high of 10.61 million barrels per day in November, Energy Ministry data showed.

 Below are details of Russian oil output: